 “[And] he saith: Come unto me all ye ends of the earth, … [for] all men areprivileged the one like unto the other, and none are forbidden.”
 1

-On one occasion the Savior taught parable of two men who went into thetemple to pray.
-One man, respected Pharisee, prayed: “God, thank thee,that am not as other men are, extortioners, unjust, adulterers, or even asthis publican. fast twice in the week, give tithes of all that possess.”
+On one occasion the Savior taught a parable of two men who went into thetemple to pray.
+One man, a respected Pharisee, prayed: “God, I thank thee,that I am not as other men are, extortioners, unjust, adulterers, or even asthis publican.
+I fast twice in the week, I give tithes of all that I possess.”

-The other man, hated publican, stood “afar off, [and] would not lift up somuch as his eyes unto heaven, but smote upon his breast, saying, God bemerciful to me sinner.”
+The other man, a hated publican, stood “afar off, [and] would not lift up somuch as his eyes unto heaven, but smote upon his breast, saying, God bemerciful to me a sinner.”

 In truth, we “all have sinned, and come short of the glory of God.”
 3 We areall in need of mercy.
 In that last day when we are called to the judgmentbar of God, do we not hope that our many imperfections will be forgiven?Do we not yearn to feel the Savior’s embrace?